 But I don’t feel like a civilian.
 I feel like I am part of the military.

 According to them, the more of those five factors you have, the more like your family is to define itself as “military.”
-Which may be why we see so many younger spouses define the military as a job their servicemember does instead of something they themselves are a part of.
+This may be why we see so many younger spouses define the military as a job their service member does instead of something they themselves are a part of.

 Because somehow over time the military has seeped into my bloodstream, performed its cell division, planted itself in my bone structure.
 I am military.